 Print advertising, yellow page listings, and outdoor advertising—while still relevant in some cases—have gone by the wayside.

 Savvy local business owners shifted with their customers, prioritizing increasing local search ranking via engine optimization (SEO), conducting internet advertising, and participating in social media.

-Local search trends in 2019
+Local search in 2023

 Searching on the go

 Instead of conducting a Google search on a desktop computer, many people simply reach for their phone or tablet.

 Key stat: as of spring 2021, 97% of people in the U.S. owned a smart phone (Pew Research Center)

 As of fall 2022, 76% of US adults surveyed by Pew reported using their phone to buy online.

 Is your website optimized for mobile users?